gkrinias/label_ranking/README.md

 - **RankerComparisons1.ipynb**, **RankerComparisons2.ipynb** contain tests and plots.

-- **RankerComparisons3.ipynb**, contains tests of the new PSGD implementation.
+- **RankerComparisons3.ipynb**, contains tests of the 1st new idea implementation.

+- **RankerComparisons4.ipynb**, contains tests of the 2nd new idea implementation.